Skip to content

 Do you need a plumbing license in Oklahoma?

-Yes, the Oklahoma Construction Industries Board (CIB) requires many skilled trades, including plumbers, to get a license before taking on any projects.
+Yes, the state of Oklahoma requires many skilled trades, including plumbers, to get a license before taking on any projects.
 With this license, you can perform plumbing installation, maintenance, and repair work on the following:

 • Piping, fixtures, and appliances involved in the supply of water